 MP for Havant

-Alan Mak is the Conservative MP for Havant, first elected in 2015.
-He has held ministerial roles in government, including Exchequer Secretary to the Treasury in 2022 and Minister of State for Business and Trade in 2024, and has also served in shadow roles, reflecting his standing within the party.
+Alan Mak is the Conservative Member of Parliament for Havant, first elected in 2015.
+He has held senior government and shadow roles in finance, business and technology portfolios, including Exchequer Secretary to the Treasury in 2022 and Minister of State for Business and Trade in 2024, and has since served in shadow roles on the Treasury and in science, innovation and technology.

 Generated 21 February 2026